lacottepaul/weather-nowcasting/README.md

 ## Contact

 For questions or contributions, feel free to reach out.
-This work was developed as part of a technical test on radar nocasting.
+This work was developed as part of a technical test on radar nowcasting.